com-lihaoyi/scalatags/Readme.md

 Not all attributes and styles take strings; some, like `float`, have an enumeration of valid values, and can be referenced by `float.left`, `float.right`, etc..
 Others, like `tabindex` or `disabled`, take Ints and Booleans respectively.
 These are used directly as shown in the example above.
 Attempts to pass in strings to `float:=`, `tabindex:=` or `disabled:=` result in compile errors.

-If you for some reason really need to pass in a special value for one of these attributes or styles (e.g. you have a Javascript library that parses these values and does some magic) you can either use the `.attr` and `.style` extensions shown earlier to create versions of `float`, `tabindex` or `disabled` which takes Strings, or you can use the `:=` operator to force assignment:
+Even for styles or attributes which take values other than strings (e.g. `tabindex`) the `:=` operator can still be used to force assignment:

 ```scala
 div(